-Less than fifteen years after first appearing on the scene in 1898, critics raised worrying issues about for-profit bail.
+Less than fifteen years after first appearing on the scene in 1898, critics raised worrying issues about for profit bail.
 A 1927 study noted that poor accused people remained in pretrial detention solely because of their inability to pay even small bail amounts, bail bondsmen had become too prominent in the administration of justice and corruption and a failure to pay bond forfeitures plagued the industry.
+Amazingly, these issues are still at the heart of what is wrong with the for-profit bail system in the U.S. today.

-Amazingly, these issues are still at the heart of what is "The bondsman's focus, from a purely business model, is on how much money will be made to profit the company versus broader concerns like public safety."
+"The bondsman's focus, from a purely business model, is on how much money will be made to profit the company versus broader concerns like public safety."